 Here's a more sophisticated example that shows how to optimize only some parameters of a model.
 In this case, we have some parameters we want to optimize, and others which we don't.
-To handle this type of search, we create a model\builder which hard codes some arguments (in this case, n\tasks and n\features which are properties of a dataset and not hyperparameters to search over.)
+To handle this type of search, we create a model\builder which hard codes some arguments (in this case, max\iter is a hyperparameter which we don't want to search over)